NLESC-JCER/cpp2wasm/README.md

 The web application is a set of web pages with a form to fill the input required for the algorithm, a submit button that will start the execution and a page that shows the output of the algorithm.
 The output should be presented in a usable format like a table, chart/plot and download.

-The Bubble has the following characteristics:
+The C++ code has the following characteristics:

-- It is a collection of C++ algorithms which can be called as functions in a C++ library or command line executables.
+- A C++ algorithm which can be called as function in a C++ library or command line executable
 - The input and output files of the command line executables adhere to a JSON schema
-- Uses cmake as build tool
+- Uses Makefile as build tool
 - Copies of C++ dependencies are in the git repository

 ## JSON schema